JemRF/RF-Documentation/pages/mydoc/blynk.md.md

 ## What you will need

-* Any model Raspberry Pi with preferably the full Raspbian distro (you can use Rasbian Lite but will need to install Python and PIP)
+* Any model Raspberry Pi with preferably the full Raspbian distro (you can use Raspbian Lite but will need to install Python and PIP)
 * [IoT Gateway](iot_gateway.html) for Raspberry Pi or Flex RF Module
 * Any [wireless sensor](https://www.jemrf.com/collections/all/rf-sensors)